Being a proponent of honesty and transparency, it seems illogical that I’ve never made an effort to attach a name to this blog.

 What I won’t do is vouch for the quality of the writing or the depth of thought.
 The infinite monkey theorem posits that a monkey hitting typewriter keys at random for an infinite amount of time will almost surely type a given text, say Shakespeare’s Julius Caesar.
 If one puts stock in that theory, one could deduce from this blog’s decidedly un-Shakespearian prose that it would take a single neuron-impaired monkey approximately 15 minutes to bang out what you’re perusing here.

 The final reason I haven’t attached my name to this random smattering of postings on history, politics, pseudo-culture and an array of other bric-a-brac is the simple reason that anonymity fits my personality.
 Churchill once famously described the action of the Russia as a riddle, wrapped in a mystery, inside an enigma.
-That would, unfortunately, I suppose, be an apt description of my inner workings, as well.
+Some would claim, I suppose, that description can be ascribed to me, as well.
 Some understand how and why they feel as they do; others never obtain that ability.
+I’m getting there, albeit slowly.

-Whatever your reason for getting this far – whether it be boredom, bemusement, bewilderment or simply to see how the train wreck turns out – thanks for reading.
+Whatever your reason for getting this far – whether it be boredom, bemusement, bewilderment – thanks for reading.

 FYI: The content on this blog is released under the CC-BY-SA 3.0 license (or, in the case of an image, any other acceptable free license).